-The Clean Air Act (CAA) is a federal law that provides for the protection of human health and the environment.
-The original Clean Air Act was passed in 1963, and the 1970 version of the law resulted in the creation of the U.S. Environmental Protection Agency (EPA), which was charged with setting and enforcing ambient air quality standards.
+The Clean Air Actis a federal law that provides for the protection of human health and the environment.
+The original CAA was passed in 1963, and the 1970 version of the law resulted in the creation of the U.S. Environmental Protection Agency (EPA), which was charged with setting and enforcing ambient air quality standards.
 The law was amended in 1977, and most recently in 1990.
-Most of the activities of the Virginia Department of Environmental Quality’s Air Division come from mandates of the Clean Air Act, and are overseen by the EPA.
+Most of the activities performed by the Virginia Department of Environmental Quality’s Air Division come from CAA mandates, which are overseen by the EPA.

 The CAA lists six air pollutants that are commonly found in the air throughout the United States.
 These pollutants can injure humans by causing respiratory and cardiovascular problems and can harm the environment by impairing visibility, and causing damage to animals, crops, vegetation and buildings.
 EPA has developed health-based criteria for these pollutants through scientific studies.
 The six "criteria” pollutants are: